open-mmlab/mmyolo/docs/en/get_started/15_minutes_instance_segmentation.md

 <img src="https://user-images.githubusercontent.com/87774050/236997582-233e292f-5e96-4e44-9e92-9e0787f302fc.jpg" width="800" alt="image"/>
 </div>

 The result will be saved to the output folder in current path.
 Three output feature maps plotted in the above figure correspond to small, medium and large output feature maps.
-As the backbone of this training is not actually involved in training, it can be seen from the above figure that the big object cat is predicted on the small feature map, which is in line with the idea of hierarchical detection of object detection.

 **2. Visualize the three channels of YOLOv5 neck**